CHURCH OF THE GOOD SHEPHERD

 Because of the very special role they have in supporting your child’s faith journey, godparents must be baptized themselves

 At CoGS we are delighted to hear from all families interested in Christenings.
-To make an enquiry, please complete to form and we’ll be in touch with you.
+To make an enquiry, please complete the form and we’ll be in touch with you.

 There’s more information about Christenings to be found at: https://churchofenglandchristenings.org